Vie chretienne Cosmos Arts Engin de recherches Plan du site

 In the novel That Hideous Strength, Lewis takes this concept further, observing (1945/2015: 58-59)

-[18] - In this Becket Cook interview Berlinski responds to this question (around 1:50 minutes), noting that the grandiose enterprise of science has become like Babel, attempting to reach for the sky.
+[18] - After finalizing this review, I ran into tthis Becket Cook interview where Berlinski responds to this specific question (around 1:50 minutes), noting that the grandiose enterprise of science has become like Babel, attempting to reach for the sky.
 All of which sounds like an insinuation the science has been put to ideological use..